Water and Ecological Impacts

 Spill Prevention, Response and Reporting

-Our contract drilling and pressure pumping businesses have developed their spill containment policies to meet or exceed all state requirements relating to spill containment in the states in which we operate.
-In our pressure pumping business, we and our customers use additional spill containment and matting to prevent or mitigate releases in areas where there is a greater potential for stakeholder impact due to environmental releases.
-In our contract drilling business, at all new well locations, we created and utilize rig site environmental checklists to identify potential exposure to waterways, and we inspect the containment and best management practices in place to protect these waterways.
+Our contract drilling and completion services businesses have developed their spill containment policies to meet or exceed all state requirements relating to spill containment in the states in which we operate.
+In our completion services business, we and our customers use additional spill containment and matting to prevent or mitigate releases in areas where there is a greater potential for stakeholder impact due to environmental releases.
+In our contract drilling business, at all new well locations, we utilize rig site environmental checklists to identify potential exposure to waterways, and we inspect the containment and best management practices in place to protect these waterways.

 We also have engineered solutions that mitigate potential spills; for example, our newer drilling rig designs integrate advanced environmental spill control into the drill floor.
 This spill control consists of secondary containment that is integrated into the drill floor to prevent the leakage of drilling fluid, rainwater and other fluids into the ground.
 Nearly all of the fracturing spreads in our pressure pumping business use a fueling system that provides fuel directly from a fuel storage cell to the pump trucks to minimize on-site manual fueling activity and reduce spills.
 We utilize containment to minimize incidental release impacts to the environment.